Ajlzhu/learngit/readme.txt

-Git is a version system
+Git is a distrbuted version system
 Git is free software